Coil stamp: In Sweden

 While in most countries coil production is restricted to the workaday stamps used in large quantities, Sweden has produced coil versions of most of their stamps since 1920.

 In the United Kingdom

-In the UK, coil stamps first appeared in 1907, to supply newly installed stamp vending machines.
+In the UK, coil stamps first appeared in 1912, to supply newly installed stamp vending machines.
 As these were cut from complete sheets, they are perforated on all four sides.
 As each stamp was worth either a half or one old penny and 240 pence made up one pound sterling, the coils were in rolls of 960 or 480 each.

+Why should we distinguish between roll stamps and stamp rolls?

+While roll stamps were printed in endless strips, usually divided into 10 adjacent rolls, stamp rolls were assembled from sheet stamps, by gluing the lower or upper edges of the sheets to the sheet.
+Such stamp rolls were made, for example, in Hungary.
+There, stamps with the Turul design from the 1909 issue were made into stamp rolls in 1912.
+The thin paper and dense perforation of the sheet stamps made it possible to sell the stamps from these rolls by machine feeding.
+In later issues, attempts to make stamp rolls were unsuccessful due to the thickness of the paper and the rarer perforation.
+The dispensing machines could not feed the purchased stamps one by one along the perforation.

+Therefore, rolls assembled from sheets are not considered "roll stamps", but are called stamp rolls and are catalogued separately from roll stamps.